 Question: If five frogs are sitting on a lily pad and four decided to jump off, how many frogs are left?

-Answer: The answer to this old riddle is five—because deciding is different
+Answer: The answer to this old riddle is five—because deciding is different from doing.

 As a thought leader, you may find that your ”deciding team” is much more committed to making decisions than to implementing them.
 You must find ways to make your thoughts more actionable decisions.
 Be sure they know the difference between deciding and doing.